handihealth/c4h_livecode/docs/asthma/asthma_diary_tech_tasks.md

 ###G. Persist a new Asthma Diary Encounter Composition

 All openEHR data is persisted as a COMPOSITION (document) class. openEHR data can be highly structured and potentially complex.
-To simplify the challenge of persisting openEHR data, examples of  'target composition' data instances have been provided in the Ehrscape FLAT JSON format
+To simplify the challenge of persisting openEHR data, examples of  'target composition' data instances have been provided in the Ehrscape ``FLAT JSON`` format.

 Once the data is assembled in the correct format, the actual service call is very simple requiring only the setting of simple parameters and headers.